JhonasV/depreciation/README.md

 # Discount-electron-react
-Project which calculate the ARS and AFP discount
+Project which breakdown in coins the given value

 ## Technologies
 - Electron (Electron Forge)